Making an Impact in Dallas

 Moving Day DFW helps provide free resources in your community:

 - Aware in Care hospitalization kits

 - Educational Books

 - Toll-free Helpline

 - Wellness Classes

-Moving Day® DFW helps support existing programs and launch new ones to help people with Parkinson’s live life well.
-Click on a link below to find more information about the program.
+Moving Day DFW helps support existing programs and launch new ones to help people with Parkinson’s live life well.
+Click on the link below to find more information about the program.